 Having failed to achieve the early victory, the Germans could have tried negotiations.
-Germany's chancellor, Bethmann-Hollweg, wanted a negotiated settlement and the Kaiser was depressed and favored peace.
+Germany's chancellor, Bethmann-Hollweg, wanted a negotiated settlement.
+The Kaiser was depressed by events and favored peace.
 Seeing the strength of defensive warfare, the Germans could have to offered to pull back to defensive positions at its own border in exchange for a reasonable response.
-But the same nationalistic fervor and chauvinism that had messed up German diplomacy years before had been intensified by the war.
-Public opinion, the press and Germany's military high command were opposed to what they called a rotten peace – a compromise settlement.
+But the same nationalistic fervor and chauvinism that had distorted German diplomacy years before had been intensified by the war.
+Public opinion, the press and Germany's military high command were opposed to what they called a rotten peace — in other words, a compromise settlement.
 They believed that German superiority would prevail.
 The German public favored war until the fatherland won a peace that offered it lasting protection against its enemies and a peace that justified the nearly 300,000 German soldiers that had already been killed.
 They were ready to sacrifice more German young men to justify the thousands already killed.

 Some German strategists preferred a separate peace with France, splitting France from the British, but the French were determined to drive the Germans from their soil, and Bethmann-Hollweg, under pressure from people around him and public opinion, was unwilling to negotiate a withdrawal of German troops from France or Belgium.
 Negotiations that interested German strategists were the kind that would produce an appearance of military victory.

 CONTINUE READING: Stupifying Ground War, to December 1916